 - Development and application of computational methods in engineering and materials science.

 - Simulation of flow, compaction and fracture processes in bulk solids and particulate media.

 - Modeling of static and dynamic fracture behavior in geo-materials.

-Here we have a focus on advanced energy technologies, offer a mix of experimental and theoretical opportunities and look to engage and grow our student’s professional networks through direct involvement with strong industry partners.
-Research includes battery systems modeling and diagnostics, high-temperature electro-chemical cells, combustion, alternate methods of energy storage, energy systems management and fluid-dynamics of membranes.
+Here we have a focus on advanced energy technologies, we offer a mix of experimental and theoretical opportunities, and we look to engage and grow our students’ professional networks through direct involvement with strong industry partners.
+Research includes battery systems modeling and diagnostics, high-temperature electrochemical cells, combustion, alternate methods of energy storage, energy systems management and fluid dynamics of membranes.

-Located at the base of the Rocky Mountains in one of the top ten states for Cleantech employment, Mines combines an inspiring natural setting with amazing industry opportunities.
+Located at the base of the Rocky Mountains in one of the top-ten states for Cleantech employment, Mines combines an inspiring natural setting with amazing industry opportunities.
 Our proximity and alignment of interests make us one of the go-to partners for collaboration for the National Renewable Energy Laboratory (NREL), which is less than six miles from campus.
-Not only have several alumni gone on to start their careers at NREL, but there are plenty of hands-on research opportunities for current students as well.
+Not only have a number of alumni gone on to start their careers at NREL, but there are plenty of hands-on research opportunities for current students as well.
 Where else might you find alumni of our program?
-Sandia, NIST, GE, Ball Aerospace, Lockheed Martin and United Launch Alliance as well as various small and mid-sized Colorado companies working on new innovations in the energy industry.
+Sandia, NIST, GE, Ball Aerospace, Lockheed Martin and United Launch Alliance as well as various small- and mid-sized Colorado companies working on new innovations in the energy industry.